dotnet-websharper/pouchdb/README.md

 	let mkJuice q k = { Quantity = q; Kind = k }
 ```

-Let's load some default data into the database (the ``FillDefault`` function only adds objexts if the database is empty):
+Let's load some default data into the database (the ``FillDefault`` function only adds objects if the database is empty):

 ```fsharp
     let uncurry f (a,b) = f a b